USAP Leadership

 USAP Zimbabwe

-Tapfumaneyi "Tap" Muchenje has worked at the U.S. Embassy in Harare since 1992.
+Tapfumaneyi Muchenje Tapfumaneyi "Tap" Muchenje has worked at the U.S. Embassy in Harare since 1992.
 He started working at the Embassy as a receptionist.
 While doing that job, he became interested in Educational Advising Activities and Programs.
 He officially joined the Advising Program in the year 2000.
 Tap is the first contact for all student inquiries that come to the US Educational Advising Center.
 He is responsible for weekly presentations open to the general public concerning available resources including the membership program at the center and answering basic inquiries about studying in the US.

 Tap participated in US Based Training in 2002 as well as in the African Educational Advising Conferences in Senegal in 2000, Ghana in 2001, Johannesburg, South Africa in 2003, and the NAFSA conferences in Baltimore in 2004, Seattle 2005 and NAFSA Montreal, Canada 2006 and Minneapolis 2007.
-Tap is the proud father of two young children.
+Tap is the proud father of three young children.
 His interests include attending church, reading and helping students prepare for their future.

 Folashade Adebayo